Kira Nerys: Scholarly reception

 An article in the Journal of the American Academy of Psychoanalysis finds the character of Kira "emotionally difficult".
-In Star Trek and Sacred Ground: Explorations of Star Trek, Religion, and American Culture, it is noted that Kira was not shown worshipping privately until the 1997 episode "Ties of Blood and Water".
+In Star Trek and Sacred Ground: Explorations of Star Trek, Religion, and American Culture, noted that Kira was not shown worshipping privately until the 1997 episode "Ties of Blood and Water".
+Film magazine CineAction called Kira "perhaps the best character" in Deep Space Nine's cast.

+Popular reception

 On the 25th anniversary of DS9 in 2018, Daniel Holloway and Joe Otterson discussed the character at length saying, "Fan reception to the character, and to the show as a whole, ran hot and cold.
 Previous female "Star Trek" characters had been helpmates—a switchboard operator (Lt.
 Uhura in the original series), a therapist (Counselor Troi in Next Generation), a healer (Dr. Crusher in The Next Generation).
 None had been a war veteran with emotional skeletons.
 Visitor said, "Some people in the 'Star Trek' world were like, 'That's not what a woman in "Star Trek" should be.
 That's the wrong thing to be teaching.
 But what I saw her as was a woman of appetite and gray area—lots of gray area.
 Very fallible, but growing and trying.
 And that's all over television now."
 Holloway and Otterson suggested the character was a precursor to Michael Burnham on Star Trek: Discovery.

-Popular reception

-In 2016, ScreenRant rated Kira Nerys as the fourth-best character in Star Trek overall.
+In 2016, ScreenRant rated Kira Nerys as the fifth-best character in Star Trek overall.
 In 2018, TheWrap rated Kira as the tenth-best character of Star Trek overall, noting her role in Star Trek: Deep Space Nine.
-The Hollywood Reporter noted the character's role in the season one episode "Duet" which they ranked as the 7th-best episode of series; Nana Visitor, who played Kira, praised the episode's writing.
+The Hollywood Reporter noted the character's role in the season one episode "Duet" which they ranked as the 7th-best episode of the series; Nana Visitor, who played Kira, praised the episode's writing.

 In 2009, IGN ranked Kira as the 11th-best character of Star Trek overall.
 In 2018, CBR ranked Kira as the 11th-best Starfleet character of Star Trek.
 They elaborate that Kira in the show is not actually part of Starfleet until the last episode, in that brief time she has a big impact on the Dominion war.
 In 2018, TheWrap placed Kira as 10th out 39 in a ranking of main cast characters of the Star Trek franchise prior to Star Trek: Discovery.

 In 2013, Slate magazine ranked Kira Nerys one of the ten best crew characters in the Star Trek franchise.

 In 2016, the character of Colonel Kira was ranked as the 7th-most-important character of Starfleet within the Star Trek science fiction universe by Wired.

 In 2020, ScreenRant ranked Kira one of the top 5 most likeable characters on the show.